Prenatal Care For Dogs

 Similar to humans, proper prenatal care for dogs helps improve the chances of a healthy pregnancy.
 Caring for a pregnant dog includes prenatal checkups and making sure she receives proper nutrition.
 Prenatal checkups are important to ensure your momma dog is healthy and help set her up for a successful pregnancy, while proper nutrition helps meet your pregnant dog’s increased nutritional needs.

 Regular veterinary checkups throughout your dog’s pregnancy are important for helping ensure a healthy pregnancy and puppies.
 If you think that your dog is pregnant, it’s best to consult your vet right away.
-Your vet can confirm the pregnancy and check for possible complications.
+Your vet can use diagnostic testing (ultrasound, blood test, x-ray, or palpation) to confirm the pregnancy and check for possible complications.
 You can also rely on your vet to give you advice about your dog’s diet, what changes you should expect, and how to prepare for whelping.

 The Importance of Proper Nutrition

 Good nutrition plays an important role in ensuring a healthy mom and puppies.
 The AKC points out that malnourishment of the mom before breeding and during pregnancy is a major factor in neonatal puppy mortality.
 A pregnant dog draws upon nutritional reserves within her body.
 If the mom is malnourished, she won’t have sufficient protein, vitamins, minerals, and energy to support pregnancy.

 You should feed your momma dog a high-quality, well-balanced diet that is highly digestible to help ensure more efficient nutrient absorption.
 The AKC recommends feeding a diet that contains at least 29% protein and 17% fat.
 The increase in fat will help supply more energy to the mom, and the protein will help nourish the healthy development of the puppies.